James Dolan's sketch of the Sphere becomes reality as the venue opens with a U2 show in Las Vegas

 James Dolan’s sketch of the Sphere becomes reality as the venue opens with a U2 show in Las Vegas

 LAS VEGAS (AP) — It started as a crude sketch — a circle with a stick person inside.
-Seven years later, that drawing has been made real: A $2.3 billion massive spherical venue standing 366 feet high and lighting up the Las Vegas skyline.
+Seven years later, that drawing has been made real: A $2.3 billion massive spherical venue, standing 366 feet (111 meters) high and lighting up the Las Vegas skyline.

-Both experimented with different shapes for the structure — such as a muffin, a box and even a pyramid – until Dolan drew a circle with a stick person inside on a notebook.
+Both experimented with different shapes for the structure — such as a muffin, a box and even a pyramid — until Dolan drew the circle and stick person on a notebook.
 At that moment, the Sphere was born.

-Now, Dolan’s vision will come into fruition when U2’s “UV Achtung Baby” residency kicks off the opening of his high-tech, globe-shaped venue in Las Vegas on Friday night.
+Now, Dolan’s vision will come to fruition when U2’s “UV Achtung Baby” residency kicks off the opening of his high-tech, globe-shaped venue Friday night.

 “It really is a new medium,” said Dolan, speaking to the media during a walkthrough Thursday.
 “When you’re in the Sphere, you don’t get told what to look at.
 The audience decides what they want to focus on.”

-Inside the 516-feet wide Sphere, a high resolution LED screen wraps halfway around the 17,500-seat audience.
-The venue is equipped with thousands of speakers that will deliver a “crystal-clear” multi-layered 160,000 audio system for every seat inside.
+Inside the 516-foot-wide (157-meter-wide) Sphere, a high-resolution LED screen wraps halfway around the 17,500-seat audience.
+The venue is equipped with thousands of speakers that will deliver a “crystal-clear,” multi-layered experience.

 The state-of-the-art venue has become a traffic stopper — especially at night.
-It drew immediate attention on July 4th with a digital fireworks display, an eyeball that appeared to scan the horizon with the words “Hello World.”
+It drew immediate attention on the Fourth of July with a digital fireworks display, an eyeball that appeared to scan the horizon with the words “Hello World.”

 Along with U2’s 25-show residency, the venue will next week offer a custom production titled “Postcard from Earth” by film director Darren Aronofsky.